cjrh/aiorun/README.rst

 Unlike the standard library's ``asyncio.run()`` method, ``aiorun.run`` will run forever, and does not stop on unhandled exceptions.
-This is partly because we predate the standard library method, during the time in which ``run_forever()`` was actually the recommended API for servers, and partly because it can *make sense* for long-lived servers to be resilient to unhandled exceptions.
-For example, if 99% of your API works fine, but the one new endpoint you just added has a bug: do you really want that one new endpoint to crash-loop your deployed service?
+This is partly because we predate the standard library method, during the time in which ``run_forever()`` was the recommended API for servers, and partly because it can *make sense* for long-lived servers to be resilient to unhandled exceptions.
+For example, if 99% of your API works fine, but the one new endpoint you just added has a bug: do you want that one new endpoint to crash-loop your deployed service?

 Nevertheless, not all usages of ``aiorun`` are long-lived servers, so some